Alternative Dispute Resolution for Queens Surrogates Court

 Frequently Asked Questions

 Who Can attend?
-When parties have lawyers, some forms of alternative dispute resolution (ADR) might involve only the lawyers.
+When parties have lawyers, some forms of ADR might involve only the lawyers.
 If the people involved in the case wish to participate in ADR or the court asks them to take part, they will always be allowed to bring their lawyer.

 People can always ask to stop the ADR session so they have time to talk to a lawyer or have a lawyer assigned.